 - Someone should be within range of your voice or close enough to come to your aid when you work near a lead-acid battery. - Have plenty of fresh water and soap nearby in case battery acid contacts skin, clothing or eyes. - Wear eye and clothing protection and avoid touching your eyes while working with battery acid or working near the battery. - If battery acid contacts skin or clothing, wash immediately with soap and water.
-If acid enters eye, immediately flood eye with running cold water for at least 15 minutes and get medical attention. - Battery posts and terminals contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+If acid enters eye, immediately flood eye with running cold water for at least 15 minutes and get medical attention.

+A WARNING: Battery posts and terminals contain lead, lead compounds or chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.
 Wash hands after handling.
-See https://www.p65warnings.ca.gov/ for more information.
+See www.p65warnings.ca.gov for more information.